A Boy With Muscular Dystrophy Was Headed For A Wheelchair. Then Gene Therapy Arrived

 So when Samulski approached the MDA about a grant, it made him an offer.

-" 'Jude, we love the work' ," Samulski remembers hearing from the MDA. " 'We love the research.
+" 'Jude, we love the work,' " Samulski remembers hearing from the MDA. " 'We love the research.
 But we're tired of funding academics that just publish a paper.
 We need something to turn into a drug.' "

 The MDA wanted Samulski to start a company to develop that drug, says Dr. R. Rodney Howell, professor emeritus at the University of Miami and the association's board chairman at the time.